Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was Washington Mutual Bank, Inc. - San Antonio at its San Antonio facility, reporting 630 affected workers.
-The Eureka Company dba Electrolux followed with 412 workers.
+The biggest impact was at Washington Mutual Bank, Inc. - San Antonio at its San Antonio facility, reporting 630 affected workers.
+The Eureka Company DBA Electrolux followed with 412 workers.

 Trend & Outlook